BrickSortingMachine/BrickSortingMachine-sorter/doc/cline_lessons_learned.md

     1. Explicitly call `disconnect()` on the client instance.
     2. Follow up with `loop_stop()`.
     3. Add a `time.sleep()` in the test's cleanup phase to give the threads sufficient time to terminate before the test finishes.

+## 3. Subscribe in on_connect method

+* Always put the subscribe method into the on_connect method of a paho client.
+This ensures, that the subscription is re-done if the client was disconnected / is automatically reconnecting.